mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

     </table>
     <div class="media-caption">the bitcoin block header</div>
 </div></div>
+Lets look at each of these fields within the block header:

-The *version* field is just a number indicating the current version of the bitcoin protocol.
+The *version* is just a number indicating the current version of the bitcoin protocol.

-The *previous block hash* field is where the *blockchain* concept comes in - the current block references the previous block so that blocks build upon each other over time.
+The *previous block hash* is where the *blockchain* concept comes in - the current block references the previous block so that blocks build upon each other over time, like so:

 <div class="form-container">
     <object id="blockchainSVG" data="/img/bitcoin-blockchain.svg" type="image/svg+xml"></object>